Temporomandibular Disorders - TMD

-Temporomandibular joint disorder, also known as TMJ, TMD, or TMJD, is a general term covering any disorder causing inflammation of the temporomandibular joint, which connects the skull to the mandible.
-There are a number of conditions that can cause pain in the jaw joint and the muscles involved in the closing and opening of the jaw.
-Disorders affecting the temporomandibular joint can affect a person's ability to eat, speak, swallow, chew, and breathe.
+Temporomandibular joint disorder, also known as TMJ, TMD, or TMJD, is a general acronyms identifying disorders causing inflammation of the temporomandibular joint, which connects the skull to the mandible.
+There are a number of conditions that can cause pain in the jaw joint (TMJ) and the muscles involved in the closing and opening of the jaw.
+Disorders affecting the temporomandibular joint can affect a person's ability to function with eating, speaking, swallowing, chewing, and breathing.

-The set of TMJ disorders are commonly divided into three general categories, though multiple conditions may be present at once.
+The set of TMD disorders are commonly divided into three general categories, though multiple conditions may be present at once.

 Inflammatory joint disease: Arthritis is a disease that causes inflammation of the joints.
 A number of forms of arthritis including rheumatoid arthritis, osteoarthritis, traumatic arthritis and infectious arthritis may have an effect on the jaw joint.
 Synovitis is another condition that can bring about TMJ pain where the synovial membrane that lines the joint and lubricates it becomes inflamed.